dimagi/xform-spec/_sections/30-bindings.md

 | attribute | description |
 | --------- | --------- |
 | `nodeset`   | Specifies the [path](#xpath-paths) to the instance node or attribute \[required\].
 | `type`      | Specifies the data type.
 These are discussed below.
-Considered string if omitted.
+Considered "string" if omitted or if an unknown type is provided.
 | `readonly`  | Specifies whether the user is allowed to enter data, using a boolean expression.
 Considered `false()` if omitted. [enketo](# "Only the static value `true()` will have an effect in Enketo")
 | `required`  | Specifies whether the question requires a non-empty value, options: `true()`, and `false()`.
 Considered `false()` if omitted.
 | `relevant`  | Specifies whether the question or group is relevant.
 The question or group will only be presented to the user when the XPath expression evaluates to `true()`.
 When `false()` the data node (and its descendants) are removed from the primary instance on submission.